At a Glance

 Global Server Coverage

-As I mentioned before, a VPN provider is only as good as its global server coverage, and ExpressVPN scores high in this arena.
-The service has more than 2,000 servers stationed in 94 countries around the globe.
+As I mentioned before, a VPN provider is only as good as its global server coverage, and NordVPN scores high in this arena.
+The service currently has more than 5,600 servers stationed in 60+ countries around the globe.

 An essential feature of any VPN is its ability to keep your online activities private.

-ExpressVPN is your best pick to open up global access to Netflix when Goose VPN isn’t “down” for it.
+NordVPN is your best pick to open up global access to Netflix when Goose VPN isn’t “down” for it.
 (Pun intended.)
-ExpressVPN offers server access around the globe and is quick to react when new IP addresses are needed.
+NordVPN offers server access around the globe and is quick to react when new IP addresses are needed.

-Fast connections, optimal device coverage, excellent global server coverage, and industry-standard privacy protections and customer support all mean ExpressVPN is the best choice for a Netflix-helpful VPN provider.
+Fast connections, optimal device coverage, excellent global server coverage, industry-standard privacy protections, and customer support all mean NordVPN is the best choice for a Netflix-helpful VPN provider.

-For more information or to purchase a subscription, visit the ExpressVPN website.
+For more information or to purchase a subscription, visit the NordVPN website.